Where do Leeds United rank in the FA Fair Play table? Premier League disciplinary records graded

 Last season, Aston Villa's John McGinn was the most yellow-carded player, receiving 12 cautions, with Kalvin Phillips not far behind in fourth place with 10 yellows.

 Six Whites players are yet to go in the referee's book this season.
-Sam Greenwood, Liam McCarron and Stuart McKinstry have kept a clean disciplinary record throughout their contributions off their bench, while Charlie Cresswell has also gone unpunished across five appearances for United's senior team.
+Sam Greenwood, Liam McCarron and Stuart McKinstry have kept a clean disciplinary record throughout their contributions off their bench, while Charlie Cresswell has also gone unpunished across four Premier League appearances.

 Impressively, right-back-turned-centre-back Luke Ayling is yet to be disciplined by match officials this season, while Dan James is also yet to pick up a yellow card after 15 starts.